jonaias/DynamicFontSizeWidgets/README.md

 Implemented dynamic font size according to defined widget size and accounts for QLabel new lines.
 Tested with Qt5/Android, Qt5/Linux and Qt4.
 Tested with QSizePolicy::MinimumExpanding and QSizePolicy::Fixed.

+# Components

+## DynamicFontSizeLabel
+ - Implementes setTextColor (Altought it overwrites stylesheets).
+ - Implements click signal

+## DynamicFontSizePushButton
-Also implementes setTextColor (Altought it overwrites stylesheets).
+ - Implementes setTextColor (Altought it overwrites stylesheets).

 # How to use

 Use QtDesigner guide found in http://doc.qt.io/qt-5/designer-using-custom-widgets.html